Updated 10/8/23; Originally posted 9/23/21

 Every body is different, but there are some guidelines to follow for water intake for optimal health and peeing.
 Too much water and you pee all the time.
 Not enough and your dehydration causes UTIs, constipation (which is confusing to your bladder), and general stress through the body.

-Action 4: Track your water/fluid intake for a few days and schedule a Wellness Consultation with me or another nutrition expert.
+Action 4: Track your water/electrolyte intake for a few days and schedule a Wellness Consultation with me or another nutrition expert.
 We can work in person (if you life near Charles County, MD) or virtually!

 Step 5: Track your sugar